 Safety and Social Connection

 Our nervous system adapted so that humans would naturally be drawn to connect socially with others.
-Chances of survival were very low if you were not associated with a group.
-As such, humans are wired to feel their best when the ventral vagal nervous system is activated.
+Chances of survival were very low if we were not associated with a group.
+As such, humans are wired to feel their best when the “safety and social connection” nervous system state is activated.
 In this state, we feel safe, peaceful, and generally desire to be connected to others.
-Other traits of having the ventral vagal system active are listed in the graphic above.
+Other traits of having this state activated are listed in the graphic above.
 Sounds like paradise.

 Fight or Flight

-As we know trouble is not far from paradise and our nervous system adapted accordingly.
-When there is a threat or trigger, the sympathetic nervous system engages and we become ready to fight or flee.
-In this state we feel fear or anger and we become ready to take action.
-Other traits of having the sympathetic nervous system active are listed in the graphic above.
+As we know, trouble is not far from paradise and our nervous systems have adapted accordingly.
+When there is a threat or trigger, the nervous system engages and we become ready to fight or flee.
+In this “fight or flight” state we feel fear or anger and we become ready to take action.
+Other traits of having this state activated are listed in the graphic above.

 Freeze or Faint

-If it appears that we will be unsuccessful in fighting or fleeing, our most primitive response is engaged.
-When the dorsal vagal system, is activated we freeze or faint.
+If it appears that we will be unsuccessful in fighting or fleeing, our most primitive response is engaged and we can enter the freeze or faint state.
 In this state, we become immobilized and numb.
 This reaction is designed in the hopes that predators will leave a body appearing dead.
 At the very least, the freeze and faint response reduces suffering in the face of death or injury.
-Other traits of having the dorsal vagal system active are listed in the graphic above.
+Other states related to a lack of power include crying for help, fawning, submitting or ‘pleasing and appeasing”.
+Traits of having these states activated are also listed in the graphic above.

 We Get Stuck and Suffer from Stress or Trauma

 When we experience a stressful or traumatic event or repeated stressful or traumatic events, the nervous system’s ability to efficiency engage, dis-engage, and then re-engage these survival responses is impaired.
-Traumatized people have a reduced ability to inhibit the fight, flight, or freeze response.
-As a result, they live in a continual state of having the fight, flight, or freeze responses activated to some degree.
-They also suffer the associated symptoms above.
+Traumatized people have a reduced ability to inhibit the fight, flight, freeze, or fawn response.
+As a result, they live in a continual state of having the fight, flight, freeze, or fawn responses activated to some degree.

 Counseling Can Help